Michael McCafferty: Eastern Data Processing

-McCafferty got a job as a solo programmer at Technitrol, Inc. in Philadelphia programming on an IBM 1130 computer.
-The company's president hired him due to his own lack of experience with programming, McCafferty's background with IBM and his understanding of the programming language FORTRAN.
-After a year employed as programmer and manager of the Data Processing department, he and the President of Technitrol decided to form a company in 1968 called Eastern Data Processing (EDP) as a subsidiary of Technitrol when McCafferty was only 26.
+McCafferty got a job as a solo programmer at Technitrol, Inc., in Philadelphia programming on an IBM 1130 computer.
+The company's president hired him due to his lack of experience with programming, McCafferty's background with IBM, and his understanding of the programming language FORTRAN.
+After a year employed as a programmer and manager of the Data Processing department, he and the president of Technitrol decided to form a company in 1968 called Eastern Data Processing (EDP) as a subsidiary of Technitrol when McCafferty was only 26.
 The goal of this company was to provide computerized payroll services to businesses.
 It was intended to compete with a similar business called "Automatic Data Processing".
-McCafferty was the company's President, and he had a 20% share in the company.
+McCafferty was the company's president, and he had a 20% share in the company.
 In the first six months of the company's operation, the company saw $400,000 in losses, which was due in part to the fact that much of its business was not related to its intended business structure.
 As such, the company did not have a product to sell.
-Nevertheless, the Technitrol President allowed him to continue working with the company, though with a new vision for it.
+Nevertheless, the Technitrol president allowed him to continue working with the company, though with a new vision for it.
 McCafferty then spent the next six years building a profitable business.
-In spite of these problems that the business faced early on, the combined success of it and other subsidiaries of Technitrol contributed to the parent company's success.
+Despite these problems that the business faced early on, the combined success of it and other subsidiaries of Technitrol contributed to the parent company's success.
 The company experienced a 125% increase in sales between 1972 and 1973, an increase from $4.7 million to $10.6 million.
 Profits increased from $107,000 to $466,000.
 When his employer, E. Stuart Eichert, died, McCafferty learned that his promised shares in the company were not set in writing, and thus he lost his ownership in the company.
 He quit immediately.

 The first prototype for EDP ran on an IBM 360 Model 30 with IBM 2311 disk storage drives and two Tape Drives, and was programmed in COBOL.
-During seven years, it grew to support three-shift work-days and was used for thousands of companies’ payrolls.
+During seven years, it grew to support three-shift work days and was used for thousands of companies’ payrolls.

 After EDP

-When he left EDP, he went to work in Chicago, Illinois to work for Robert F. White & Company as the company's Vice President of Operations.
+When he left EDP, he went to work in Chicago, Illinois, to work for Robert F. White & Company as the company's vice president of operations.
 In his new position, he was tasked with converting physical punch cards to tape/disk payroll files.
-After working there for 2 years, he moved to San Diego strictly for the weather.
+After working there for two years, he moved to San Diego strictly for the weather.